THE REALITY BEHIND 9 BIG INSTAGRAM MYTHS

 Check out how mega-brand Lululemon makes sure to always check in on their Instagram 3M audience to respond to comments, questions and insights from their followers:

-So with that in mind, it’s more about providing quality conversations, rather than quick, short replies.
+So with that in mind, it’s increasingly about giving quality discussions, as opposed to snappy, short answers

 Instagram Myth #7: